stecrotti/BeliefPropagation.jl/README.md

 -------------------

-This package implements the [Belief Propagation](https://en.wikipedia.org/wiki/Belief_propagation) (BP) algorithm for the approximation of probability distributions factorized on a graph
+This package implements a generic version of the [Belief Propagation](https://en.wikipedia.org/wiki/Belief_propagation) (BP) algorithm for the approximation of probability distributions factorized on a graph
 ```math
 \begin{equation}
 p(x_1,x_2,\ldots,x_n) \propto \prod_{a\in F} \psi_a(\underline{x}_a) \prod_{i\in V} \phi_i(x_i)